Mrs. Hart

 "It never stops.
 You have to be disciplined about it."

-Schoen-René Hart gave her a technical foundation; and the devil was in the details.
-It took her a long time to be able to master a measured trill, but she did.
+Schoen-René Hart gave her a technical foundation; the devil was in the details.
+It took her a long time to master a measured trill, but she did.
 She also learned how to sing messa di voce, crescendodecrescendo, mezza voce—all the finer points within the Old School.
-Yes.
 Schoen-René had her sing on /a/.
-That was the main vowel.
+That was the central vowel.
 Yes.
-She emphasized 'placement' and the 'attack'.
+Schoen-René emphasized 'placement' and the 'attack.’
 It was always in the 'mask'.
 The sound was always 'forward.'

 "I owe her everything!"

-We talked for a good 45 minutes—the conversation ranging from technical matters to current musical happenings, the failings of certain sopranos, how she idolized Rosa Ponselle, her involvement with the New York State Council on the Arts, singing at the Met, and her one woman show.
+We talked for a good 45 minutes, discussing technical matters, current musical happenings, the failings of certain sopranos, how she idolized Rosa Ponselle, her involvement with the New York State Council on the Arts, singing at the Met, and her one-woman show.

-Afterwards, I walked out onto Madison Avenue feeling like I had touched another era; one where art had a capital A, and rounded vowels were synonymous with real class.
+Afterward, I walked out onto Madison Avenue feeling like I had touched another era where art had a capital A and rounded vowels were synonymous with real class.

 Previous